sangstar/sangstar.github.io/docs/_posts/2022-11-11-crossvalidation.markdown

 Of that new expression on the right-hand side, the first term is called the *square of the expected bias*, and the second term is called the variance of the estimator $$f$$.

-It's clear to see that to minimize loss, you need to minimize bias *and* variance together.
+It's clear to see that to minimize loss, you ideally need to minimize bias *and* variance together.

 ## Bias and Variance